 effective performance: connect, condense, transpose, enhance!

 - incorporate into your performance significant, clearly accessible

 - It is appropriate to make use of published scholarly inquiries

 into our epics or related questions in order to inform your understanding

 of your team's books, and the choices you make in presenting interesting and

 valuable insights.
 This guide to

 Research on Topics in Classical Studies offers some strategic suggestions.

 - Books and articles cited in the introductions, notes, or bibliographies

-them) are good resources, as are items in
+them as an alternative) are good resources, as are items in

 Diotima.
 Titles are always a good